 As the Chief Executive of West Lothian Council, I am committed to achieving high standards of health, safety and welfare within the organisation.
-This policy statement reflects the importance attached to protecting council employees and those who are affected by our activities, in order to create the framework for West Lothian Council to provide high standard services to the public within West Lothian.
+This policy statement reflects the importance attached to protecting council employees and those who are affected by our activities in order to create the framework for West Lothian Council to provide high standard services to the public within West Lothian.

 This Policy will apply to all West Lothian Council employees.
-The measures outlined in this policy and subsequent guidance documents are the minimum standards and values expected and should be adhered to at all times.
+The measures outlined in this policy and subsequent supporting guidance and procedural documents are the minimum standards and values expected and should be adhered to at all times.
 The policy consists of 3 parts.
 The first, this policy statement, is designed to provide a general indication of health, safety and welfare duties.
 The second will outline responsibilities placed on individuals and the organisational structure in place to achieve those duties.
-The third is in the form of guidance documents that will provide greater detail on how those responsibilities will be implemented.
+The third is in the form of guidance and corporate procedural documents that will provide greater detail on how those responsibilities will be implemented.

 All foreseeable hazards must be identified and assessed in order to reduce the likelihood of accidents, incidents and cases of occupational ill health.
 Equipment, premises, people and systems of work will be, as far as is reasonably practical, safe and without risks to safety and health.
-Each Depute Chief Executive, and in turn Head of Service holds responsibility for the safety, health and welfare of their staff.
+Each Depute Chief Executive, and in turn Heads of Service hold responsibility for the safety, health, welfare and wellbeing of their staff.
 This should be achieved by creating and maintaining a positive health and safety culture where everyone can contribute by identifying and mitigating risk.
 Consultation with health and safety representatives, employees, unions and stakeholders must take place in order to achieve this.

 All council staff must be made aware of their legislative duties and be responsible for the safety of themselves and others through their acts and omissions.
-This will form part of both induction and required training that all employees will attend.
+This will form part of an induction process and in the required instruction and training that all employees will participate in.
 Our responsibilities extend to other staff members, visitors and contractors alike, who must be provided a safe environment.

 West Lothian Council is committed to the continual improvement of health and safety standards.
-Health and Safety Advisers are charged with monitoring and reviewing health, safety and welfare performance.
+Health and Safety Advisers are charged with monitoring, reviewing and reporting on health, safety and welfare performance.
 In order to achieve our ambitions and goals for West Lothian Council, it is vital that we continue to create a safe working community.
 Effective communication, consistent safety culture and strong values will enable us to thrive and contribute to the performance of the council.

-This policy will be reviewed every two years and will remain extant unless amended by changes in legislation or other council policy.
+This policy will be reviewed every three years and will remain extant unless amended by changes in legislation.

-Graham Hope Chief Executive October 2017
+Graham Hope Chief Executive January 2024